-10: The MN informs the source SN to stop providing user data to the UE, and provides the address of the selected target SN and if applicable, starts late data forwarding.
+11a~11c: The MN triggers the MN initiated SN Release procedure to inform the source SN to stop providing user data to the UE, and triggers the Xn-U Address Indication procedure to inform the source SN provides the address of the selected target SN and if applicable, starts late data forwarding.

-Editor’s Note:: whether SgNB Change Confirm message is used in step 10 to inform source SN to stop providing user data to the UE, and the address of the selected target SN is still FFS.

-11. If the RRC connection reconfiguration procedure was successful, the MN informs the target SN via SN Reconfiguration Complete message, including the SN RRCReconfigurationComplete**** response message for the target SN.
+12. If the RRC connection reconfiguration procedure was successful, the MN informs the target SN via SN Reconfiguration Complete message, including the SN RRCReconfigurationComplete**** response message for the target SN.
 The MN cancels CPC in the other target candidate SNs, if configured.

-12. The UE synchronizes to the target SN indicated in RRCConnectionReconfiguration***.
+13. The UE synchronizes to the target SN indicated in RRCConnectionReconfiguration***.